Team9315-CDC/Geocoding-Service/README.md

 Git repository for Junior Design Project - Geocoding Service for CDC

+## Release Notes - Version 1.0.0
+### New Features
+1. Spring Boot Application with HTML/JavaScript Front End prototype
+2. Batch Geocoding of addresses
+3. Single Address Geocoding

+### Notable Bugs and Defects
+1. To Run Single Address Geocoding, CORS must be utilized, and Access-Control-Allow-Origin must be allowed.

 ## Pre-requisites
 1. Gradle version: 5.4.x or 6.2.x
 2. JVM: 10.0.x or 12.0.x or 13.0.x